– Satyakam Ray

 - Central Monitoring System (CMS) enables the Indian government to listen to phone conversations, intercept emails and text messages, monitor posts on social media, and track searches on Google.

 - Mastering the Internet (MTI) – In this program, the British intelligence agency GCHQ gathers the contents of email messages, entries on Facebook, and the web browsing history of internet users.

 - PRISM- A clandestine national security electronic surveillance program operated by the US National Security Agency (NSA) that can target any individual outside or inside the US.

-These Programs are the tips of the icebergs.
-After the 9/11 attack on the US, several intelligence and law enforcement agencies deemed it appropriate to spy on individuals by electronic or digital means to prevent further terrorist activities.
+These Programs are the tip of the iceberg.
+After the 9/11 attack on the US, several intelligence and law enforcement agencies deemed it appropriate to spy on individuals electronically or digitally to prevent further terrorist activities.
 But by doing so, they have cast tough questions about personal privacy and freedom of expression, leading to human rights violations.

 How it’s different from Surveillance capitalism?

-Zuboff identified four key aspects of surveillance capitalism.
+Zuboff identified four critical aspects of surveillance capitalism.